FrozenStove/Manatee/README.md

 There are two ways of runngin the app

-1. Download the image from, and run the container
+1. Download the image from [dockerhub](https://hub.docker.com/repository/docker/frozenstove/manatee), and run the container

 2. Clone the repo from GitHub
     - run `npm i`